eu-ge-ne/enrouter-docs/apps/web/src/app/docs/api/_layout/content.md

 ES module exporting default object with:

-- keys as outlet names
+- Outlet names as keys
-- values as `react` components.
+- `react` components as values.